Contact the RSO Office

 Sorority & Fraternity Organization Conduct Report

 *LMU continues to monitor the spread of coronavirus (COVID-19) and is working diligently to safeguard the safety and well-being of our community.
-At this time, all events have been cancelled through Friday, May 8, 2020.
+At this time, no in-person events are permitted, regardless of location.
 For the most up to date information please visit lmu.edu/coronavirus*

 Student Leadership & Development utilizes the Event Planning Process to evaluate, approve, and support large-scale student events.